txt/aa24/docs/03landscape2.md

 - So hard to find nearby (relevant) examples
   - Trick: find a transform to map higher to lower.
   - RRP anyone?

+## Distance Calcs are often the Slowest Thing

+Btw, distance calculations are really slow

+- heuristic for faster distance: divide up the space into small pieces (e.g. &sqrt;(N)
+- Space between pieces = &infty;
+- Space inside pieces: L2

+Incremetal tactic one:

+- Read $N$ instances, generate $C$ clusters in a tree
+- Read next $N$ instances, find their nearest clusters
+  - keep the anomalies in those near clusters (things not close to known clusters)
+  - when anomalizes grow to (say), more than 10%, rejig just that sub-tree
+  - incrementally updating subtrees with anomalies can be 10,000 times faster than globally re-organizing all clusters [^kirk].

+[^kirk]:Kiriakidis, K., Gordon-Spears, D.F.
+(2003).
+Formal Modeling and Supervisory Control of Reconfigurable Robot Teams.
+In: Hinchey, M.G., Rash, J.L., Truszkowski, W.F., Rouff, C., Gordon-Spears, D. (eds) Formal Approaches to Agent-Based Systems.
+FAABS 2002.
+Lecture Notes in Computer Science(), vol 2699.
+Springer, Berlin, Heidelberg. https://doi.org/10.1007/978-3-540-45133-4_8